basecamp/bcx-api/sections/attachments.md

 to see if there are any more attachments -- you do this by adding `&page=2` to the query, then `&page=3` and so on.

+It's also possible to change the order attachments are returned in with the `sort` parameter.
+Attachments can be sorted by name, size and age using the parameter values `az` and `za` for name, `biggest` and `smallest` for size, and `newest` and `oldest` for age.
+This can be combined with `page`, so to get the second page of attachments sorted by oldest first, use `/attachments.json?page=2&sort=oldest`.

+The response to an attachments request looks like this:

 ```json
 [
   {